SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 <img src="media/image4.png" alt="image4.png" width="602" height="338">

-## Got a Warning 'Select a Tenant'
+## Got a Warning 'Select a Tenant'?

-If you encounter a the warning popup
+If you encounter this warning popup

 <img src="media/image5.png" alt="image5.png" width="385" height="172">

-the system has lost the information which Tenant you've been working on (most likely you had been logged out).
+then the system has lost the information which Tenant you've been working on (most likely you have been logged out).

 In this case, either start the *SAP Enterprise Threat Detection, public cloud* console again via the above link.